xiaodongli1986/pythonlib/README.md

-Here I have a collection of python routines, and a powerful, convenient programme py_Plot
+A collection of python routines, and a powerful programme py_Plot.

-To install, first install anaconda
+Install anaconda first

 	http://continuum.io/downloads

-Then add something like this to your bashrc:
+Then add something like this to ~/.bashrc:

 	export pythonlibPATH=/home/xiaodongli/software/pythonlib
 	export PYTHONPATH=${pythonlibPATH}:${PYTHONPATH}